 You can have any data source on the outside Publishing messages to the Channel Adapter.
 This adapter is used to decouple the outside sources from the inside message channel and avoid forcing external sources to conform to your Messaging Channel.
 I usually implement a Channel Adapter in the form of a lightweight Api.
 The protocols here should be something common like HTTP or even GRPC.
 If your sources can’t push the messages to the Api you can create a reader that Pull the messages and send to the Api.
 There are also several of these tools already built like FileBeat or Telegraf.
-The pattern between clients and the Cahnnel Adapter could be Request/Response.
+The pattern between clients and the Channel Adapter is Request/Response.
 The pattern between you internal message channel and the internal processing components is Publish/Subscribe

 From a tech point of view, there are plenty of software out there that can be used for the message channel.
 Examples are: RabbitMq, Kafka, Azure Event Hub, Kinesis, ZeroMq, NServiceBus.
 I usually use Event Store for this as it is also the database that I use internally for Event Sourcing to store the Domain Events during the processing phase.
 Having one tool allow me to reduce the overhead in term of infrastructure complexity (disclaimer: I’m currently working for Event Store).
 To build the Channel Adapter it really depends but I usually prefer a very light and standard (http/json) Api built using Node.js+Express.